seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-To power the LM2596 step down dc dc at 6V
+For powering the LM2596 step down dc dc to 6V

 ---